Frequently asked Questions

 How can I pay?

-*** Many pet insurance companies do cover veterinary physiotherapy, please check with your individual insurers ***
+*** Many pet insurance companies do cover veterinary physiotherapy and hydrotherapy, please check with your individual insurers ***

 What is the cancellation policy?

 Why do you need veterinary consent to treat my animal?

-It is a legal requirement that veterinary consent is obtained prior to physiotherapy treatment and we will enforce this with all our customers.
+It is a legal requirement that veterinary consent is obtained prior to physio or hydro treatment and we will enforce this with all our customers.

 Are you registered and insured?

 Yes, Olga holds FULL professional and public liability insurance to cover herself and students who may accompany her on placement days.
-She is also a full member of the National Association of Veterinary Physiotherapists (NAVP)
+She is also a full member of the Register of Animal Practitioners (RAMP)